+That introductory period typically lasts between three to 10 years.
 After that, the loan converts to a conventional mortgage.
-The interest rate may increase.
-The monthly payment must also cover some of the principal.
-That increases the payment a lot.
+The interest rate may increase and the monthly payment must also cover some of the principal.
+That increases the payment significantly.
 Some interest-only mortgages require the borrower to pay off the entire balance after the introductory period.

 First, interest-only loans are dangerous for borrowers who don't realize the loan will convert.
-They often cannot afford the higher payment when the "teaser rate" expires.
-Others may not realize they haven't got any equity in the home.
-If they sell it, they get nothing.
+They often cannot afford the higher payment when the teaser rate expires.
+Others may not realize they haven't got any equity in the home and if they sell it, they get nothing.

 The third risk is if housing prices fall.
 That hurts homeowners who plan to sell the house before the loan converts.
-In 2006, homeowners weren't able to sell, since the mortgage was worth more than the house.
+In 2006, when the housing boom ended, many homeowners weren't able to sell because the mortgage was worth more than the house.
 The bank would only offer a refinance on the new, lower equity value.
 Homeowners that couldn't afford the increased payment were forced to default on the mortgage.
 Interest-only loans were a big reason so many people lost their homes.

 Here is a description of these exotic loans.
 Their destructiveness means that many are no longer available.

-- Negative amortization loans added to, rather than subtract from, the principal each month.
+- Negative amortization loans added to, rather than subtracted from, the principal each month.

-- Balloon loans required that the entire loan be paid off after five to seven years.
+- Balloon loans required the entire loan to be paid off after five to seven years.